-- work long hours, including early mornings, late nights and weekends.
-Some work seven days a week
+- work long hours, including early mornings, late nights and weekends

 - work in their own delivery area, which can include city and suburban streets

-- spend a lot of time driving and may also work in refrigerated conditions at their depots.
+- spend a lot of time driving and may work in refrigerated conditions at their depots.

 What's the job really like?

 "When I arrive at work I’ll check the order emails and get a run sheet for the day so I can see how busy it’s going to be.
 Then I’ll load the van with all the local orders and make up any overseas orders as well.
 On a busy day I’ll fill the van two or three times but otherwise will try and get it all in one load."